ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    environment.

    TE Link
-   : As defined in {{!RFC8795}}, it is an element of a TE topology, presented as an edge on TE graph.
+   : As defined in {{!RFC8795}}, is an element of a TE topology, presented as an edge on TE graph.

    TE Tunnel
-   :  As defined in {{TE-TUNNEL}}, it is a connection-oriented service provided by a layer network of delivery of a client's data between source and destination tunnel termination points.
+   :  As defined in {{TE-TUNNEL}}, it is a connection-oriented service provided by a layered network of delivery of a client's data between source and destination tunnel termination points.
 See also
    {{TE-TUTORIAL}}.